ZYChimne/Beautiful-Languages/README.md

 * I do not think, sir, you have any right to command me, merely because you are older than I, or because you have seen more of the world than I have; your claim to superiority depends on the use you have made of your time and experience.
 * I have for the first time found what I can truly love–I have found you.
 You are my sympathy–my better self–my good angel–I am bound to you with a strong attachment.
 I think you good, gifted, lovely: a fervent, a solemn passion is conceived in my heart; it leans to you, draws you to my center and spring of life, wrap my existence about you–and, kindling in pure, powerful flame, fuses you and me in one.
 * If all the world hated you and believed you wicked, while your own conscience approved of you and absolved you from guilt, you would not be without friends.
-* Jane, be still; don't struggle so like a wild, frantic bird, that is rending its own plumage in its desperation."
-"I am no bird; and no net ensnares me; I am a free human being, with an independent will; which I now exert to leave you.
-* Do you think, because I am poor, obscure, plain and little, I am soulless and heartless?
-You think wrong! - I have as much soul as you, - and full as much heart!
-And if God had gifted me with some beauty and much wealth, I should have made it as hard for you to leave me, as it is now for me to leave you!
 * I can live alone, if self-respect, and circumstances require me so to do.
 I need not sell my soul to buy bliss.
 I have an inward treasure born with me, which can keep me alive if all extraneous delights should be withheld, or offered only at a price I cannot afford to give.
 * Prejudices, it is well known, are most difficult to eradicate from the heart whose soil has never been loosened or fertilized by education: they grow there, firm as weeds among stones.
 * Every atom of your flesh is as dear to me as my own: in pain and sickness it would still be dear.